DavidCico/Enhanced-Event-Driven-Backtester/README.md

 # Modified-QuantStart-Backtester-With-Trading-Strategies

-This repository consists of an event-driven backtester, based on a series of articles written by <strong>Michael Halls-Moore</strong> from the [QuantStart](http://www.quantstart.com/) website.
+<p align="justify">This repository consists of an event-driven backtester, based on a series of articles written by <strong>Michael Halls-Moore</strong> from the [QuantStart](http://www.quantstart.com/) website.</p>

 <p align="justify">The code has been rewritten by hand, modified and improved for most parts.
-Indeed, copying and pasting the different parts of the code won't make the code run.
 The author gave the direction on how to implement a backtester, but some additional work was necessary to make the code function properly.

 <p align="justify">Some additions have also been added in terms of data handling and strategies implemented:</p>

 <ul>
   <li><div align="justify"><code>YahooDataHandler</code> that allows to get data directly from Yahoo Finance website and update the latest "bar" in a live manner.</div></li>
   <li><div align="justify"><code>HistoricMySQLDataHandler</code> designed to read a MySQL database for each requested symbol from disk, and provides an interface to obtain the "latest" bar in a manner identical to a live trading interface.</div></li>
-  <li><div align="justify"><code>MovingAverageCrossOverStrat</code> to carry out a basic Moving Average Crossover strategy with a
-    short/long simple weighted moving average.</div></li>
+  <li><div align="justify"><code>MovingAverageCrossOverStrat</code> to carry out a basic Moving Average Crossover strategy with a short/long simple weighted moving average.</div></li>
   <li><div align="justify"><code>ETFDailyForecastStrategy</code> to carry out a forecast prediction of the price of an ETF on next day, and enter/exit trades based on that prediction.</div></li>
 </ul>

 ## Getting Started

 <p align="justify">These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.</p>